ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Timer - Using The Periodic GTimer.rst

 The timer can be set to be periodic or for single use.
 The periodic timers reset periodically, and the single-use timers do not.
-Open the example, “File” -> “Examples” -> “AmebaGTimer” -> “TimerPeriodical”.
+Open the example, "File" -> "Examples" -> "AmebaGTimer" -> "TimerPeriodical".
 Compile and upload to Ameba, and press reset.
 In the Serial Monitor, you can see the counter value is increased periodically.